Recognizing and Eliciting Weakly Single Crossing Profiles on Trees: Preliminaries

-Demange significantly generalizes the single crossing domain to the single crossing domain on median graphs in \cite{demange2012majority}.
-A graph $\GG=(\VV,\EE)$ is called a {\em median graph} if, for every three nodes $u, v, w\in\VV$, there exists a unique vertex $m(u, v, w)$, called the median of the nodes $u, v,$ and $w$, which is present in the shortest paths between each pair of $u, v,$ and $w$.
+Demange generalizes the single-crossing domain to the single-crossing domain on median graphs in \cite{demange2012majority}.
+A graph $\GG=(\VV,\EE)$ is called a {\em median graph} if, for every three nodes $u, v, w\in\VV$, there exists a unique vertex $m(u, v, w)$, called the median of the nodes $u, v,$ and $w$, which is present in a shortest path between $u$ and $v$, $v$ and $w$, and $w$ and $u$.
 Trees and hypercubes are important examples of median graphs.
 In this work, we will be concerned with trees only.
 A {\em tree} is a connected acyclic graph.
 A {\em star} is a tree where there is a {\em central node} with whom every other node is connected by an edge.
 We refer to \cite{diestelBook} for common terminologies of trees.
 Given a tree \TT and a node $u\in\TT$, we denote the tree rooted at $u$ by $\TT[u]$.
-The single crossing domain on trees is defined as follows.
+The single-crossing domain on trees is defined as follows.